 Will anything go wrong if I remove preinstalled apps?

-In the long term, this capability should become stable and essentially safe to use, even if Apple is never going to recommend it, but try to be aware that removing one app may have unforeseen consequences elsewhere.
+However, try to be aware that removing one app may have unforeseen consequences elsewhere.
 Many apps are linked to other apps in various ways.

 Apple points out a few such issues.
 Some apps, such as Music and Podcasts, if removed from your iPhone or iPad, will also be removed from CarPlay - that might seem obvious, but it's something to consider.
 Similarly, apps will disappear from your Apple Watch if you remove them from the paired iPhone.
 (If you remove the Watch app itself - and you can - you will be prompted to unpair the iPhone from the Apple Watch first.)